 This incident forced Müller to search for a job in Korea in 1980.
 He found a gap in the market and founded his first company, a supplier of Swiss specialties to hotels.
 He established 12 companies in Korea in the following years.
 He opened up restaurants, sold textile machines and became the first retailer to import skiing equipment to Korea.
 Everything he put his hand to became a huge financial success.

 Highs and lows

-However, Karl Müller eventually experienced burnout after his continued success.
+The price of all his success had a serious side effect and ultimately let to a burnout.
 He sold all of his companies in 1990 and returned to Lake Constance in Switzerland in order to recover his health.
 He bought a farm and became self-sufficient for 10 years.
 During this time, he founded a private rehabilitation centre for drug addicts as a non-profit organisation.
 However, he ran out of money after three years and began to work as a driver at weekly markets.